 - PMI is an additional monthly cost.
 Indeed, PMI usually costs from 0.5%-1% of the total annual loan amount (on top of your mortgage and fees.)

-- PMI only protects the bank.
-This PMI does not protect the purchaser, but only the bank.
+- PMI only protects the bank, which does not cover the purchaser but only the bank.

 The 4 Different Types of PMI (Private Mortgage Insurance on Mortgage)